syncfusion-content/javascript-docs/js/Grid/Columns.md

 ### foreignKeyField name is same as the Grid field name

-Initialize the foreignKeyAdaptor in the load event of Grid and define the Grid column field name as foreignKeyField name.
+Initialize the foreignKeyAdaptor in the load event of Grid and define the Grid column field name as foreignKeyValue name.

 The following code example describes the above behavior.